 You now have two different places of connection for external pipes to the house, at the top of the 4-inch housing pipe and the top of the 1.25-inch inner pipe.

-Why do this?
-Well, it is because of something called thermosiphon.
+There are yet other benefits from how this system is designed.
+One is that by having everything SEALED, no water ever has to be LIFTED by a powerful pump, but instead simply has to be CIRCULATED by a far less powerful pump.
+The other reason is a little more scientific!
+It is because of something called thermosiphon.
 Say that all the water in both pipes has been raised to 72°F temp, while the soil outside the pipe is at 64°F. The water in the OUTER (called annular) pipe will get cooled by the contact with the cooler tube surface.
 That water in the OUTER pipe will become slightly more dense due to that cooling.
-Because it is then heavier than the equivalent water in the inner tube, the outer water starts to flow DOWNWARD (very slowly) which forces the inner water to be pushed upward.
+Because it is then heavier, the outer water tends to very slowly NATURALLY flow DOWNWARD which forces the inner water to be pushed upward.
 Now, where did that water just come from?
 The very bottom of the whole thing, right?
 The place where the water would be coolest of all!
 The water that would provide the best cooling for the house!
 And it tends to flow even without any pump (although we still recommend using a "hydronic circulating pump" to get the water efficiently back and forth between the house and these vertical tubes.)

 We recommend one other portion to this system.
 Since there will be a number of separate wells, which should be 6 feet apart, they could certainly be bored in a straight line!
 A single trench should then be dug first, and all those wells drilled down from the bottom of that trench.
 This would allow the pipe connections from the house to all the wells to be several feet deep, and with good (blue) insulation above them, so that the cooling effect is not lost on the way to the building.